 Central TN Database Principles

-The following principles underpin the Central TN Database approach described in this Technical Report.
+The following principles underpin the Central TN Database approach described in this Technical Report:

-The Originating Service Provider must be responsible for determining the attestation level to apply to a SHAKEN call.
+The Originating Service Provider is responsible for determining the attestation level to apply to a SHAKEN call.
 This is necessary for both traceability and accountability.

-The impact on Enterprises must be minimized – there must be no requirement for any new network elements at Enterprises and, ideally, no need for software upgrades at Enterprises.
+The impact on Enterprises is minimized – there should not be any requirements for new network elements at Enterprises and, ideally, no need for software upgrades at Enterprises.

 The complexity of deploying the approach on Carriers should, ideally, be low.

-Enterprises must continue to have the ability to port their numbers from one carrier to another.
+Enterprises continue to have the ability to port their numbers from one carrier to another.

 It should be possible to identify the Enterprise that has initiated a telephone call for traceability purposes.